tomergof/Classical-representation-technique-of-machine-learning-image-recognition-pipeline-/README.md

 ## Files in the Repository 📚
 *Hyperparameter Tuning*

-The full procces of chossing all the relevant hyperparameters in the algorithms.
+The full process of choosing all the relevant hyperparameters in the algorithms.

 *Function & Packages*

-All the packages that needs to be installed.
 All the function for activating the project's pipe.

 *Main*